jrp244/byu-cs324/lab-shell-pipeline/README.md

 Now would also be a good time to save your work, if you haven't already.

-### Multiple Commands
+### Two Pipelined Commands

-For every pair of consecutive commands in the pipeline (e.g., command 0 and command 1, command 1 and command 2, etc.), a pipe should be created, such that the write end of the pipe is duplicated on the standard output of the process running the first/earlier command, and the read end of the pipe is duplicated on the standard input of the process running the second/later command.
-Thus, for a pipeline consisting of `n` commands, there should be `n` child processes connected by `n - 1` pipes.
+For a pipeline a consisting of two commands, a single pipe should be created, such that the write end of the pipe is duplicated on the standard output of the process running the first/earlier command, and the read end of the pipe is duplicated on the standard input of the process running the second/later command.

-Because child processes get a duplicate copy of file descriptors from their parent, you will want to create the pipe before the creating the pair of child processes.
+Because child processes get a duplicate copy of file descriptors from their parent, you will want to create the pipe _before_ creating the pair of child processes.

-For each pair of commands, the process is:
+Thus, the process is:

  - Create a pipe.
  - Fork two child process.